 In many cases, the liquid can be stabilized to a point that it can be stored and transported in non-pressurized vessels (crude tankers,) both enhancing safety in handling, and improving the liquid’s marketability.
 This liquid can be marketed as a crude or “dead” condensate.
 In other instances, our clients may want to limit the amount of vapor is driven off from the liquid, and sell a “moderately” pressurized product to an available market.
 Meeting a MAPCO “Y-Grade” NGL pipeline specification is a typical application.
 This choice only requires an adjustment in operating temperature and pressure of the stabilization unit.

-DPC has designed a standard unit to stabilize a nominal 500 BPD of NGL production to 9# Reid vapor pressure (RVP), with an easily operated system in a very energy efficient manner.
+DPC has designed three standard units to stabilize a 100 to 3,000 BPD of NGL production to 9# Reid vapor pressure (RVP), with an easily operated system in a very energy efficient manner.
 The heat source is an electric resistance process type immersion heater, procured along with its control system, from an “old-line” process heater manufacturer.
 The electric heat allows for a simple installation and a stable and safe operation and avoids producing any air emissions associated with the direct-fired equipment.
+The largest heater DPC installs puts out up to 1.5 MMBTU per hour.

 The maximum allowable operating design pressure (up to 1000 psig) and temperature ratings (650 °F) of the system components are far in excess of the anticipated operating conditions.
 In other words, the equipment is overdesigned and understressed in operation.
 This is deliberately done for enhanced safety and durability.